ollisco/is1500/lab2/lab2.md

 p: A0003FE8
 m: A0003FE4

 This is reserved space.
-They are stored here since
+They are not global and does not have to be accessed at all times.

 **Q7: At print statement AM5, what is the address of pointer p, what is the value of pointer p, and what value is pointer p pointing to?**